Parasaurus: Discovery and naming

 The first two specimens of Parasaurus geinitzi were collected from the Zechstein in Dresden and Hannover.
 The holotype, GZG.V.010.101, is the Hannover specimen and it was discovered by Oberbergrath Jugler in 1849.
 The Dresden specimen, ThP 279, was first studied by Hanns Bruno Geinitz in 1848, who later recovered it from the ashes of the Zwinger Palace when it was burnt during the Revolutions of 1849.

 The remaining specimens were recovered from the Kupferschiefer in Buchholz in der Nordheide in 1986, Richelsdorf no later than 1977 and no later than 1985, and Bera-Iba no later than 1996.
-An eighth specimen was discovered no later than 2014 in the Zechstein near Korbach.
+An eighth specimen, a rib fragment, was discovered no later than 2014 in the Zechstein near Korbach.

 Hermann von Meyer initially classified the two known specimens within Protorosaurus speneri in 1856, and it was not until 1857 when von Meyer redescribed these fossils and created the Parasaurus genus.
 In 2008, Tsuji and Müller re-evaluated the genus.
 They assigned seven specimens to Parasaurus geinitzi, with an eighth being discovered shortly after.